Cardinals–Dodgers rivalry: 2000s–2010s: More postseason match-ups and Cardinals dominance

 The Cardinals avenged their loss from 2009 to the Dodgers, defeating them in the 2013 National League Championship Series in six games.
-Although from a Dodgers perspective, this series is remembered for Joe Kelly hitting Hanley Ramirez in the hand during the first inning of game one, which essentially took out the Dodgers best hitter for the entire series.
-Ramirez still played, but was bothered all series by the hit by pitch.
-Ironically, Kelly would later become a Dodger and a fan-favorite, helping them win a World Series in 2020.
-The Cardinals and Dodgers met again during the 2014 National League Division Series with the Cardinals winning again and getting the better of 2013–2014 Cy Young award and 2014 Most Valuable Player winner Clayton Kershaw.
+The Dodgers remember the series for Joe Kelly hitting Hanley Ramirez in the hand during the first inning of game one, which reduced the effectiveness of the Dodgers' best hitter for the entire series.
+Kelly would later become a Dodger and a fan-favorite, helping them win a World Series in 2020.
+The Cardinals bested the Dodgers again during the 2014 National League Division Series, getting the better of 2013–2014 Cy Young Award and 2014 Most Valuable Player winner Clayton Kershaw.
 Between the 2013 National League Championship Series and the 2014 National League Division Series, the Cardinals beat Kershaw in all four of his starts, highlighted by a series-winning home run from Matt Adams in Game 4 of the 2014 NLDS off a tiring Kershaw in the seventh inning.
 Game 1 also saw a heated altercation between Cardinals’ catcher Yadier Molina and Dodgers’ outfielder Yasiel Puig culminating in both benches clearing following a stray pitch from Cardinals’ pitcher Adam Wainwright.
 The Dodgers season ended at the hands of the Cardinals in 2004, 2013, and 2014 and they often lost the regular season series, particularly in the 2000s.

-The Cardinals and Dodgers both won two pennants each in the 2010s; the Cardinals would go 1–1 in their World Series appearances (2011, 2013), while the Dodgers went 0-2 (2017, 2018).
+The Cardinals and Dodgers won two pennants apiece in the 2010s: the Cardinals went 1–1 in their World Series appearances (2011, 2013); the Dodgers, 0–2 (2017, 2018).